jqwin/joes_data_projects/health data.md

 ## Initial Data Survey:

-To understand the landscape of the data, we need to aggregate the data by classifications and available measures.
-In the code below, each metric is grouped by sleep disorder.
+To understand the data landscape, we need to aggregate the data by classifications and available measures.
+Below, each metric is grouped by sleep disorder:

 ```
 SELECT